 For Americans, traveling to Cuba has always seemed complicated.
 “Can I go?
 Is it legal?”

 The short answer is yes, you can.
-(Updated April 2020).
-Even though the current US administration removed two of the categories of travel, individual and group “People to People” trips, the remaining eleven categories are still in place.
+(Updated August 2022).
+The current Biden administration removed the restrictions imposed by its predecessor regarding “people to people” trips; all twelve categories of travel are still in place.
 For individuals without any affiliation to organizations such as schools or churches, “Support for the Cuban people” category of travel is the way to go.
 The only thing you gotta do is click the checkbox in the document provided by the airline when booking your flight, and there you went.